robingzk/mchacks2018/README.md

 Commander is a browser extension for Chrome and Firefox that provides a command launcher to control the browser and websites.

+Download it [here](https://github.com/robingzk/mchacks2018/raw/master/commander.xpi).
 Press 'F12' or 'Ctrl+E' to open it and start typing a command or use voice control.

 ### Contribute
 Usage: